[Chang’e 5 series #2] No second chance for the lunar sampling!

 For details about PolyU-made space instruments complete lunar sampling for Chang’e 5, please visit the PolyU website.

-(Content and video of this story are provided by the Innovation and Technology Bureau's Facebook Page, click here for more stories)
+(Content and video of this story are provided by the Innovation, Technology and Industry Bureau's Facebook Page, click here for more stories)

 Know more about Department of Industrial and Systems Engineering of the Hong Kong Polytechnic University

 BEng (Hons) Scheme in Product and Industrial Engineering (JUPAS Code: JS3557)